Upper and Lower Critical Decay Exponents of Ising Ferromagnets with Long-range Interaction: Combined Binder Ratio

 where $m = \sum_i S_i$ and $\langle \, \cdot \, \rangle$ denotes the Monte Carlo average.

 In practice, the Binder ratio exhibits some system-size dependence that is called the correction-to-scaling.
 We write the Binder ratio at the critical temperature as follows:

-where $Q_\infty$ denotes the critical amplitude and $f(L)$ does the finite-size correction.
+where $Q_\infty$ denotes the universal ratio and $f(L)$ does the finite-size correction.
 Note that the finite-size correction is not universal; i.e., it can be a different form even if the universality class is the same.
 Although it is generally difficult to know the explicit form of $f(L)$, the expression of the leading correction term is known for the fully connected Ising model~\cite{LuijtenB1995}:

 where $\Gamma(x)$ is the gamma function.
 In the case of the two-dimensional fully connected Ising model ($N=L^2$), the leading correction is proportional to $L^{-1}$.
-One can consider different combinations of the moment of magnetization to build various ``Binder ratios,'' whose critical amplitude and leading correction term at the critical point are also written explicitly as
+One can consider different combinations of the moment of magnetization to build various ``Binder ratios,'' whose universal ratio for the fully connected Ising model and its leading correction term at the critical point are also written explicitly as

 By using these Binder ratios, one can eliminate the lowest order of the correction-to-scaling.
 The most simplest way is taking an appropriate linear combination, e.g.,

 where

 and $C_\text{MF}=0.2843448$.
 Hereafter, we call $C(T,N)$ as the combined Binder ratio.